Code-Institute-Submissions/MomciloDordevic-MS3/README.md

 - Add my recipes, so I can share my recipes with everyone else.
 - Edit my recipes, so I can update information in the recipe.
 - Delete my recipes, so I can remove the recipe when it is no longer relevant.
-- Login to my profile, so I have access to my recipes.
+- Log in to my profile, so I have access to my recipes.
 - Logout from my profile, so I can log in to a different profile.

 **As an Admin user of the site, I want to be able to:**
-- Add new categories, so I can make the categories clear and managable.
+- Add new categories, so I can make the categories clear and manageable.
 - Edit categories, so I can update categories.
 - Delete categories, so I can remove categories when they are no longer relevant.